chainer/comm_bench/README.md

   `allreduce_grad` performance stats, with ResNet gradients
 - comm_bench2: Microbenchmark to test Chainer's communicators' `allreduce_grad` performance in timeseries plot, with ResNet gradients
+- comm_bench3: Microbenchmark to test raw latency of `allreduce` of MPI and NCCL

 ## Usage example & Prerequisites